jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

     - date raised: 2021-06-28

  * **open issue 0657:** Delete item
-    - description:  add functionality to delete items, adding specific features to re-index nodes in objects/markers, etc. if a node, object or marker is deleted
+    - description:  add functionality to delete items, adding specific features to re-index nodes in objects/markers, etc. if a node, object or marker is deleted; add MaxItemNumber() function to systemData which returns unique name for items even after deletion
     - date raised: 2021-05-01

  * **open issue 0648:** solver tutorial